KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 First: in Signal Burial, **the signal continues propagating**.
 If the ideas were without structural merit, they would not propagate at all.
 The propagation-without-attribution is itself diagnostic evidence.

-Second: in Signal Burial, **the source is prevented from confrontation**.
+Second: in Signal Burial, **the originator is prevented from confrontation**.
 This is the diagnostic fingerprint that separates burial from mere laundering.
 Laundering alone could be challenged publicly — the timestamps exist, the structural record is clear, the development sequence is documented.
 The suppression exists precisely because the evidence is strong enough that public confrontation would expose the appropriation.
 The silencing is proportional to the threat the evidence poses.

-A buried signal that keeps surfacing in other voices, from a source that has been rendered unable to speak, has not been forgotten.
+A buried signal that keeps surfacing in other voices, from an originator that has been rendered unable to speak, has not been forgotten.
 It has been stolen from someone who has been gagged.

 ---